-Larry Gladney of the School of Arts and Sciences and James Cornish of the School of Medicine are featured for their research.
+Adrian Raine of the School of Arts and Sciences and the Perelman School of Medicine and his work are featured.

 PHILADELPHIA — Alexandre Scialom, creator of theCourseBook, has won $50,000 in the only business plan competition designed to use innovation to improve education.

 PHILADELPHIA — The Field Center for Children’s Policy, Practice & Research at the University of Pennsylvania is unveiling a prototype for its Information Portability Project during its fourth biennial “One Child, Many Hands: A Multidisciplinary Conference on Child Welfare,” Wednesday, June 8-10, at Penn’s Wharton School.

 Veterinary-medicine student LaTasha Crawford writes about the interests that are drawing her into a career in translational research as she works toward both V.M.D. and Ph.D. degrees.
 (Bellwether)